CTF-FlagFrenzy/infrastructure/Docker-Registry.md

 ---

+> [!IMPORTANT]
+> Before getting started, consider working through the guide `README.md` in order to set everything needed in advance.

+---

 ### Deploy Registry
 * Create a directory to store the configuration as well as images and navigate into it:
 ```bash